RP

 Check fresh berries (blueberries quality

-Fresh berries (blueberries and milk (any kind) are the ingredients most likely to affect freshness, texture, and timing for Banana Oat Smoothie Bowl.
+Fresh berries (blueberries and milk (any kind) are the ingredients most likely to affect freshness and texture.

 Package check